This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Today, the result is a company that is at or near the top in terms of quality on just about every single product they manufacture.

 The Weber Smokey Mountain Cooker specifically boasts a 10 year warranty on the bowl, lid, and center ring, a 5 year warranty on all plastic parts, and a 2 year warranty on everything else.
-You’re not going to find better protection than that.

 To kick things off, it’s important that we take a step back and talk about what the Weber Smokey Mountain Cooker is exactly.